Orobanche hederae: Ecology

 Ivy broomrape primarily propagates by seeds which are dispersed by wind, but is also able to regenerate from small fragments of roots that remain in the soil.
 Many broomrape seeds show considerable abilities to remain dormant but viable for many years.

-When germination occurs, the embryo of the seed sends out a thin thread-like filament that spirals away from the embryo and into the surround soils until it makes contacts with ivy roots.
+When germination occurs, the embryo of the seed sends out a thin thread-like filament that spirals away from the embryo and into the surrounding soils until it makes contact with ivy roots.
 The filament then penetrates xylem tissues which allows it to receive water, nutrients, and carbohydrates from its ivy host.
-The connection made with the host can be so complete that its nearly impossible to tell with certainty where the epidermis of the host ends and where that of the parasite begins.
+The connection made with the host can be so complete that it's nearly impossible to tell with certainty where the epidermis of the host ends and where that of the parasite begins.
 In order for a seed to survive, this connection must occur within a few days of germination.
-Only once enough energy has been garnered will the plant send up a flower stock and be visible above ground.
+Only once enough energy has been garnered will the plant send up a flower stalk and be visible above ground.

 Host specificity

 Ivy broomrape is an obligate parasite of ivy (Hedera) plants, primarily affecting English ivy, but, rarely, other species as well.
 It contains no chlorophyll of its own and seed germination is dependent on strigolactone root exudates of the host.
 Unlike more weedy species of broomrape like common broomrape, O. hederae exhibits very high host specificity based on germination measurements in response to kinds of strigolactone typical of various possible host plants.

+This specialization is reflected in the plant's genome.
+Genome sequencing of O. hederae (ivy specialist), O. minor (generalist), and O. gracilis (legume specialist) revealed that while all three species share a highly conserved chromosome structure (synteny), O. hederae possesses a distinct set of genes related to host detection and physiological interaction, providing a genetic basis for its strict adaptation to ivy.

 It is one of two parasitic plants associated with common ivy; the other being Osyris alba.
 However, osyris has a very wide host range while O. hederaes range is extremely narrow.

+Ivy rhizobiome diversification

+Hedera invasions in non-native environments pose an ecological risk by forming dense monocultures that may suffocate native vegetation.
+Because ivy can survive in extreme shade and climb trees and shrubs, ecological succession is unlikely to succeed it.
+Ivy's heavy production of triterpenoid saponins also contributes to "regressive succession" by inhibiting spore germination of ectomycorrhizal fungi.
+Over time this leads to a less diverse microbiome made up primarily of bacteria instead of fungi.

+Metagenomic analysis has shown that ivy broomrape significantly diversifies the rhizosphere microbiome of their host.
+This likely happens through altering the ivy's root exudates and introducing new necromass from ivy broomrape's short-lived shoots and underground tubercles.
+The stunting of ivy's growth can also open up opportunities for other plants to grow in newly available patches and allow ecological succession to progress.